 When you see a prompt like the one above, “Use Location” will let you share your browser location to improve the accuracy of results while still hiding your precise location from DuckDuckGo.

-Major web browsers have access to more accurate location information using a variety of techniques, including WiFi databases, cell tower location databases, and GPS.
-When you see one of these standard browser prompts, you are allowing your browser to obtain this more accurate location for use by the requesting webpage.
+Major web browsers have access to more accurate location information using a variety of techniques, including Wi-Fi databases, cell tower location databases, and GPS.
+When you see one of these standard browser prompts, you are being asked whether your browser can obtain this more accurate location for use by the webpage indicated.
 In our case, we engineered a solution to shield that more accurate location from us.

-If you’d rather choose a custom location, you can pick “Set Location on Map” instead of “Use Location.”
+If available on your device, enabling Precise Location in your app permissions will yield the most accurate local results.
+If you’d rather choose a custom location instead, you can pick “Set Location on Map” instead of “Use Location.”
 This bypasses the browser location permission, but still keeps your precise location anonymous to us.

-To be clear, this means that even if you opt-in to using a more accurate location, your searches will still be anonymous and DuckDuckGo never sees your actual location.
+To be clear, this means that even if you opt-in to using a more accurate location, your searches will still be anonymous.

 Learn more about your browser’s location services